-Students in grades K-12 will receive age-appropriate nutrition education to promote healthy eating behaviors.
+All K-12 students will receive age-appropriate nutrition education to promote healthy eating behaviors.

-All schools will offer breakfast to all students through the USDA School Breakfast Program as measured by the food service program reporting.
+All schools will promote breakfast to all students through the USDA School Breakfast Program as measured by student participation knowing that it will benefit learning.